California State Route 34

 State Route 34 (SR 34) is a state highway in the U.S. state of California.
-It runs through Ventura County from Rice Avenue in Oxnard to State Route 118 in Somis.
+It runs through Ventura County from Rice Avenue (future State Route 1) in Oxnard to State Route 118 in Somis.

 Route description

 SR 34 is part of the California Freeway and Expressway System, and portions of the route in Oxnard and Camarillo are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.